 If you pay closer attention, you’ll find insight and inspiration everywhere you go.
 As a blogger, I’m always on the look-out for interesting people and ideas.
 Sometimes my topics come to me simply by driving to a friend’s house for dinner (read my last week’s blog), or while networking with cool people (read my blog on Scope Creep highlighting expert Gail Kulas).
 Other times, I am gifted by serendipity, as I was this week while taking ballroom dancing classes.
 My husband and I signed up for a series of dancing lessons from the Fred Astaire Dance Studio in Canton, CT.
 At this studio, owned by our friends, Erik and Eva Barckmann, we have enjoyed learning how to dance, and learning to overcome our dance anxiety, and my “need to lead.”
 In fact, I have new respect for the importance of following, not just leading.

-Our instructor, Becky Milan-Vega, is a blast to work with.
+Our instructor Becky Milan-Vega is a blast to work with.
 Becky is originally from England, where she has been ballroom dancing since the age of 3.
 She and her brother Ben hold the title of British Champion in Ballroom Dancing, and have represented Britain in many international competitions all over the world including 5 European and World Championships.
 She has also appeared on the infamous TV show Britain’s Got Talent where she reached the Live Semi-Finals.
-Watch this incredible video of Becky and her brother dancing.

 During a recent private dance lesson with Becky, she gave us this little bit of advice, “You can always take smaller steps.”
 In fact, she said it’s a good idea in dance to take smaller steps, because it gives you more balance and control.
 You are less likely to get out of whack with your partner.
 Smaller steps means less strain and exhaustion.
 Makes sense doesn’t it?